 Philodendron verrucosum is part of the Araceae family and its native range is Costa Rica to Peru.
 It has a hemiephytic growth habit and setose (bristled) petioles.
 They inhabit rainforests of Central and South America.
-They're a climbing Philodendron with large heartshaped leaves that are almost iridescent.
+They're a climbing Philodendron with large heart-shaped leaves that are almost iridescent.
 These plants require a little more care than other Philodendrons.
 This compact form has short internodes and doesn't reach the same height as other species; it becomes more bushy.